 We hear a lot lately about the difference between introverted and extroverted people.
 Businesses and other organizations are really beginning to recognize the value of the introverted mindset.
 How can a summer program like EXPLO serve the unique learning styles of introverts?

-MK: In many schools and workplaces, we’ve developed practices that put a premium on being an extrovert.
+Moira: In many schools and workplaces, we’ve developed practices that put a premium on being an extrovert.
 In doing so, we’ve set up cultures where a good 40% of the population is left to the fringes and is unsupported.
 A good learning environment is one where introverts can feel appreciated and supported.
-For example, making sure that we don’t set up courses where the only way students can show they are participating is speaking in class a lot -- or raising their hands a lot.
+For example, making sure that we don’t set up courses where the only way students can show they are participating is speaking in class a lot — or raising their hands a lot.

-Part of what you do to support introverted kids is making sure that your faculty and staff really take a look at their own biases.
+Part of what you do to support introverted kids is: make sure that your faculty and staff really take a look at their own biases.
 In their heart of hearts do they think extroverts are better?
 Why?
 How does that play out in classes, on the playing fields, in the bunkhouse, in a dorm?
 We have to help extroverted kids understand introverted students.
 How do they approach the world differently?
 How do we help introverted students understand their own strengths and how to talk with others about their needs?

-This all comes down to cultivating a culture of kindness and an appreciation that we are all different than one another.
+This all comes down to cultivating a culture of kindness and an appreciation that we are all different from one another.
 When the foundation of the culture is firmly rooted in kindness, it changes the dynamics of the entire environment.

 Any good examples of that?